Administration & Procedures

 - The academic unit can allow individual instructors to customize their course evaluations by adding questions.
 A maximum of three (3) questions is allowed as long as the total does not exceed 25 questions.
 Instructors should send the additional questions to their Mercury Liaison to be added to the appropriate course evaluation questionnaire.
 Note that neither instructors nor academic units can modify or delete questions from the default course evaluation questionnaires.

-- the dates of the main evaluation period when Mercury will be available to students for course evaluation completion,
+- the dates of the evaluation periods when Mercury will be available to students for course evaluation completion,

 - the deadline date for creating course evaluations.

-- The main course evaluation period (for regularly scheduled courses) will be the same across the University.
-The time period normally runs for three to four weeks, and will end the day after the last official day of classes.
+- The default course evaluation period (for regularly scheduled courses) will be the same across the University.
+The time period normally runs for approximately six (6) weeks and ends no later than two days after the end of the examination period.
 These dates will be indicated on the Mercury system page.

-- The University manages several reminder mechanisms during the main course evaluation period:
+- The University manages several reminder mechanisms during the course evaluation periods:

 - A number of email messages are sent on behalf of the Deputy Provost (Student Life and Learning) to all students encouraging them to complete their evaluations.